I bought a Sony Mavica FD-73 off eBay and now I've got the power of a camera that takes floppy disks. >:D

 Pretend it's a Friday night in 1996 and you just rented your favorite movie on VHS, and the pizza will be here in 30 minutes or less, or else...
 Uhh...
 I think they stopped doin' that.

-The TI-99/4A: The ideal 1982 computin' experience.
+The TI-99/4A: The ideal late 1982 computin' experience.
 If you don't have a Commodore or Atari, that is.
 This whole setup costed...
-Uhh, pfft, I don't know, like, 600 dollars or somethin' big like that.
-I coulda gotten a Commodore VIC-20 with that money.
+Uhh, pfft, I dunno, like, 600 dollars or somethin' big like that.
+I coulda gotten a VIC-20 with that money.

 This is on my top 5 pictures I've ever taken.
 I took it at dawn and it looks really, really cool.
 I think the purple-ish clouds are what makes it look so cool.